jynrock/Tetra/Assets/Notes/Game Rules.md

 Players start with 5 cards in their hand.
 The game ends when both players have 0 cards left in their hand.
-The winner is decided by who has more cards left when the game ends.
+The winner is decided by who has more cards left under their control when the game ends.

 ### Gameplay Loop:

 Each player can play 0-1 cards on their turn.
 The cards can be played on any open tile.
-Players do not have to play a card on their turn.
+Players do not HAVE to play a card on their turn.

 Some cards have special abilities which can be activated through the course of the game.
 Each card's ability may only be activated once, and only one